aswinayyolath/k8s-cmds/README.md

     static-web   1/1     Running   0          30s
     $
     ```
 - We can also add the namespace inside the yaml configuration.
-In that case we don't need to specify namespace using the namespace flag
+In that case we need to specify namespace using the namespace flag
     ```
     apiVersion: v1
     kind: Pod